davidgasquez/handbook/Teamwork.md

 - Scale organizational efforts across a portfolio of synergistic products.
 - Don't replace prototypes with roadmaps.
 Encourage prototyping to learn and build confidence with different parts of your software stack.
 - Ask people ["when do you think you'll get this done"](https://mobile.twitter.com/Carnage4Life/status/1438982223395393536), write it down and then follow up at that time.
 That makes teams more effective.
+- Every document must have a specific goal written at the top of it.
 - When building something:
 	1) Question everything.
 	2) Remove more than you add.